Projects

 Previous: Characterizing Key White Shark Habitat

 White sharks are known to migrate across the Pacific Ocean to the lee of Hawai’i Island in the spring and early summer.
-Little is known about why white sharks perform this migration and how key oceanographic features like eddies and seamounts affect their behavior.
-We analyzed novel white shark Pop-up Satellite Tag (PSAT) data tracking both males and females migrating to the lee of Hawaii and performing diel vertical migrations.
-We also performed in-situ sampling of oceanography in the region, targeting eddies, eddy fronts, and seamounts to rationalize these migrations.
-Data from CTD hydrocasts, ADCP sampling, and meter net tows suggest that the core of anticyclonic eddies, peripheries of cyclonic eddies, and seamounts are structuring vibrant mesopelagic communities in the area.
+Yet, little is known about why white sharks perform this migration and how key oceanographic features like eddies and seamounts affect their behavior.
+We analyzed novel white shark Pop-up Satellite Tag (PSAT) data tracking and performed in-situ sampling of oceanography in the region.
+Our results suggest that the core of anticyclonic eddies, peripheries of cyclonic eddies, and seamounts are structuring vibrant mesopelagic communities in the area, attracting white sharks in a similar way to the well-known White Shark Cafe.

 Previous: Gliding Lizard Flight Dynamics

-The ability to glide through an arboreal habitat has been acquired by several mammals, amphibians, snakes, lizards, and even invertebrates.
 Lizards of the genus Draco possess specialized morphological structures for gliding, including a patagium, throat lappets, and modified hindlimbs.
 Despite being among the most specialized reptilian gliders, it is currently unknown how Draco is able to maneuver effectively during flight.
 Here, we present a new computational method for characterizing the role of tail control on Draco glide distance and stability.
-We first modeled Draco flight dynamics as a function of gravitational, lift, and drag forces.
-Lift and drag estimates were derived from wind tunnel experiments of 3D printed models based on photos of Draco during gliding.
-Initial modeling leveraged the known mass and planar surface area of the Draco to estimate lift and drag coefficients.
-We developed a simplified, 3D simulation for Draco gliding, calculating longitudinal and lateral position and a pitch angle of the lizard with respect to a cartesian coordinate frame.
-We used PID control to model the lizards’ tail adjustment to maintain an angle of attack.
+We designed and printed a 3D Draco model, and estimated its lift and drag coefficients from wind tunnel experiments.
+Using the known mass and planar surface area of the Draco we developed a simplified, 3D simulation for Draco gliding, calculating longitudinal and lateral position and a pitch angle of the lizard with respect to a cartesian coordinate frame.
 Our model suggests an active tail improves both glide distance and stability in Draco.
-These results provide insight toward the biomechanics of Draco; however, future in vivo studies are needed to provide a complete picture for gliding mechanics of this genus.
 Our approach enables the replication and modification of existing gliders to better understand their performance and mechanics.
 This can be applied to extinct species, but also as a way of exploring the biomimetic potential of different morphological features.
 See the paper.